Concealed Weapon License Fast-Track Application Processing

 Approximately 150 days prior to the expiration date of your license, the Florida Department of Agriculture and Consumer Services will send you the renewal notice.
 You may mail your renewal notice with payment to the address listed on the notice, or you may fast track your renewal in person at our main office in downtown Clearwater.

-If you choose to fast track your renewal at our office, all you have to do is make an appointment by clicking here or by calling 727-464-7777.
+If you choose to fast track your renewal at our office, all you have to do is make an appointment by clicking here.
 On your appointment day, bring your unsigned form with you.
 We will perform the notary service, take your picture, and securely submit your renewal package to the Florida Department of Agriculture and Consumer Services for final approval and issuance.
 Please note that there is a $12 convenience fee for this service, which is in addition to the Florida Department of Agriculture and Consumer Services’ renewal fee.
 Cash, check, and credit cards accepted.
 Please note: If paying by credit card, our third-party payment processor, Grant Street Group, will charge a 2.95% convenience fee.

 Make sure to bring all of the required information with you so that you can submit your renewal package in person using our fast-track process.
 All of this information may be found on your Concealed Weapon License and your renewal notice.